VoltraInc/NodeQR/README.md

 npm install qrmaker
 ```

-## Intergrations
+## Intergration
-After installing the module, initialize the class `QRCode` to create one.
+After installing the module, call on the module using `import` or `require` and initialize the class `QRCode` to create one.
 Here is an example using HTML and JavaScript:

 **HTML**:
 ```html